CambridgeEngineering/PartIB-Computing-Device-Programming/peltier.rst

    Peltier cell.
 Source: Wikipedia

-- One of the two plates of the Peltier cell is engineered to be hot.
+One of the two plates of the Peltier cell is engineered to be hot.
 The other to be cold.
-Please attach the thermal adesive on both sides, then attach the heat sink to the cold side.
+Please attach the thermal adhesive on both sides, then attach the heat sink to the cold side.
 To identify the hot side please refer to the :download:`datasheet <docs/peltier_datasheet.pdf>`.
 For the particular model provided, place the cell on the bench/desk with the black cable on the right/down and red cable on the left/down, then the top plate is the hot plate.

+.. admonition:: Task

-- Connect the Peltier cell to the H-bridge output.
-Set the power supply to 9 V and 3 A max.
-Reuse the code you wrote in the previous section to test the Peltier cell and make sure that the cold side get cooler, and how side warmer when the load is positive.
-If it works the otherway around, either you change your code, or you switch the cable of the Peltier cell.
+   **Connect the Peltier cell to the H-bridge output.
+Set the power supply to 9 V and 1 A max.
+Reuse the code you wrote in the previous section to test the Peltier cell and make sure that the cold side get cooler, and hot side warmer when the load is positive.
+You should be able to determine this by carefully touching the surfaces with your fingers.
+Be careful as it may get hot!
+If it works the otherway around, either you change your code, or you switch the cable of the Peltier cell.**

 - Place the Peltier cell on your desk/bench with the heat sink in contact with the bench surface and the hot side exposed to the air.
 Then place the temperature sensor on the hot side (fix it with standard tape).